Monday, April 28, 2008

 489 Mcnaughten Rd, the road is on the right, highlighted by a white picket fence.

-oven, for which the 5 year old me, would promptly and discreetly remove the walnut on top, sticking it in my pocket so that she would think I ate it! or, Christmas day 1964, racing slot cars on my cousin's new Strombecker race track, the coolest toy one could have!
+While the house burned I drifted in and out of my own memories of the house, through the flames I could see my aunt, with her ever present smile, wearing an apron, bringing me delicious warm cookies out of the oven, for which the 5 year old me, would promptly and discreetly remove the walnut on top, sticking it in my pocket so that she would think I ate it! or, Christmas day 1964, racing slot cars on my cousin's new Strombecker race track, the coolest toy one could have!
 The countless days spent after school, playing Pool, Risk, Monopoly, Kick The Can, or Pretending we were in the Beach Boys singing and playing tennis racquet guitars, to their album's Surfing USA & Shut Down.

 Within those walls, chapters of our lives were written.

-grandmother, who cooked it up for dinner.
+My dad shot a pigeon in this barn in 1932, and took across the street to my grandmother, who cooked it up for dinner.
 This barn is going to be reconstructed in Gahanna Ohio as part of an Arts Complex.

 Smith & Postlewaite Cousins, 1948.

+The house was charming, and beautiful, the land it sat upon, was rich in wildlife and history.
 There were remnants of a path that headed west behind the barn and house.
 As you walked back through a small, gently rolling hills , you passed a pond, with its cattails, frogs, and dragonflies.
 Zig - zaging along the southern property line south of the pond were the remains of an old split rail fence from the 1800's.
 Up a short hill from the pond, the trail led to a gate, upon opening the gate you were suddenly in another world, Huge tall trees, all reaching for the sun, with thick narly vines hanging down.
 Birds singing loudly, dashing from branch to branch, laying claim to their forest territory.
 For them there was no other concern.
 There was little sun in woods.
 Only tiny rays of sunlight could beam through the tall trees.
 Wherever the sun was touched the ground, little plants and wild flowers grew, answering the suns call to take root and grow.
 One summer afternoon, when I was a boy of 10, I took a walk through these woods with my aunt.
 An avid gardiner, she proceeded to name seemingly every bird, tree and flower we came upon.
 I was in awe of her knowledge.

 As the old path descended and curved into a small soggy valley, where a creek had once flowed from the melting glacier 10.000 years ago, you became completely surrounded by the forrest and it animals, immersed in nature you were in a timeless place.
 Ascending up the hill from the old creek bed, you entered a stand of ancient Oak trees, probably 150 to 200 years old.
 These tall trees stood proudly for their age, their thick old branches towering over the land, partially enclosing an old pond bullet by my cousins.
 Here we would go out in small boats, or have camp outs and picnics.